Finding the right barbell for you can be a trying task. There are so many things that go into choosing the right one for

-How aggressive do you want your knurling?
+How aggressive do you want your knurling to be?
 Do you want center knurling?
 Do you want 15kg or 20kg?
-And the most important: what's your price point?
+And the most importantly: what's your price point?

-You may notice the obvious difference.
-Bearing bars tend to be a bit pricier than bushing bars.
-There are a few key differences that you'll want to keep in mind when you're shopping for your next barbell.
+You may notice the obvious difference: bearing bars tend to be a bit more pricey than bushing bars, but there are a few key differences that you'll want to keep in mind when shopping for your next barbell.

-Bearing barbells are typically used for faster lifts, such as Olympic lifts.
+Bearing barbells are typically used for faster lifts, such as the lifts performed in Olympic lifting.
 The faster movements to chest or overhead, make a bearing bar ideal for these types of lifts like clean & jerk or snatches.

 Our Hybrid Bar is an excellent choice if you like to switch between fast and slow lifts because the bearings we chose will play nice with your slow lifts.